Acceptable Uses of IT Infrastructure and Resources Policy Statement

 - Respecting authorial integrity and the intellectual property rights of others;

-- Properly backing up appropriate User systems, software, and data as per the IT Backup Policy listed here.
+- Properly backing up appropriate User IT Resources, software, and data as per the IT Backup Policy listed here.

-Users are prohibited from accessing or using the IT Resources in the following manners:
+Users are prohibited from accessing or using IT Resources to:

-- Initiating or participating in unauthorized mass mailings to news groups, mailing lists, or individuals, including, but not limited to, chain letters, unsolicited commercial email (commonly known as “spam”), floods, and bombs;
+- Send unauthorized mass mailings to newsgroups, mailing lists, or individuals, including, but not limited to, unsolicited commercial email (commonly known as spam), floods, and bombs;

-- Giving others, by password or other means, unauthorized access to any User account or the IT Resources;
+- Give others unauthorized access to any User account or the IT Resources;

-- Seeking to, without authorization, wrongly access, improperly use, interfere with, dismantle, disrupt, destroy, or prevent access to, any portion of the IT Resources including User or network accounts;
+- Improperly use, interfere with, dismantle, disrupt, destroy, or prevent access to, any portion of the IT Resources;

-- Disguising or attempting to disguise the identity of the account or other IT Resource being used including “spoofing” resource addresses, impersonating any other person or entity, or misrepresenting affiliation with any other person or entity (see the IT Anti-Spoofing Policy for more details);
+- Disguise or attempt to conceal the identity of the account or other IT Resource being used including spoofing resource addresses, impersonating any other person or entity, or misrepresenting an affiliation with any other person or entity (see the IT Anti-Spoofing Policy for more details);

-- Engaging in conduct constituting wasteful use of IT Resources or which unfairly monopolizes them to the exclusion of others;
+- Engage in wasteful use of IT Resources or which unfairly monopolizes them to the exclusion of others;

-- Engaging in conduct that results in interference or degradation of controls and security of the IT Resources;
+- Interfere or degrade security controls of the IT Resources;

-- Unless expressly authorized by the University in writing, exploiting or otherwise using the IT Resources for any commercial purpose;
+- Exploit or otherwise use the IT Resources for personal gain or commercial purpose;

-- Intentionally or unintentionally violating any applicable local, state, federal, or international law;
+- Violate any applicable local, state, federal, or international law;

-- Knowingly or negligently running, installing, uploading, posting, emailing, or otherwise transmitting any computer code, file, or program, including, but not limited to, computer viruses, Trojan horses, worms, or any other malware, which damages, exposes to unauthorized access, disrupts, or places excessive load on any computer system, network, or other IT Resource; and
+- Knowingly, without authorization, run, install, upload, post, email, or otherwise transmit any computer code, file, or program, including, but not limited to, computer viruses, Trojan horses, worms, or any other malware, which negatively impact IT Resources; or